kyouryuukunn/renpy-ActionEditor3/README.md

  * loading last action

  To install, copy all files in the camera directory into your game directory.
+ ActionEditor.rpy is required for release version if you use camera blur or warper_generator.
+ 00warper.rpy is also required if you use added warpers.
+Ohter files arenot required.

  Action Editor
 ================